-- Comprehend the skills needed to lead a joint, interagency, intergovernmental, or multi- national task force in accomplishing operational level missions across the competition continuum, to include traditional and irregular warfare. - Comprehend the ethical dimension of operational leadership and the challenges that it may present. - Apply the skills required of Senior Enlisted in leading personnel to include the training and development of subordinates, an understanding of standards and Service cultures, and the various stresses that impact the force. - Comprehend the various programs that enable care and sustainment of the joint force to include warrior and family care. - Comprehend the Senior Enlisted role in commander's intent. - Comprehend the importance of the ability to anticipate, communicate, and mitigate risks. - Comprehend the Senior Enlisted role in developing agile and adaptive leaders who think critically. - Recognize the Senior Enlisted role in promoting sound ethical decisions based on values and standards of the profession of arms.
+- Comprehend the skills needed to lead a joint, interagency, intergovernmental, or multi- national task force in accomplishing operational level missions across the competition continuum, to include traditional and irregular warfare. - Comprehend the ethical dimension of operational leadership and the challenges that it may present. - Apply the skills required of Senior Enlisted in leading personnel to include the training and development of subordinates, an understanding of standards and Service cultures, and the various stresses that impact the force. - Comprehend the Senior Enlisted role in commander's intent. - Comprehend the Senior Enlisted role in developing agile and adaptive leaders who think critically. - Recognize the Senior Enlisted role in promoting sound ethical decisions based on values and standards of the profession of arms.